aai-institute/pyDVL/CONTRIBUTING.md

 - The repository needs to be on the `develop` branch
 - The repository must be clean (including no untracked files)

-Then, a new release can be created using the `build_scripts/release-version.sh` script (leave off the version parameter to have `bumpversion` automatically derive the next release version):
+Then, a new release can be created using the script `build_scripts/release-version.sh` (leave out the version parameter to have `bumpversion` automatically derive the next release version):

 ```shell script
 ./scripts/release-version.sh 0.1.6